 Here’s your travel guide for what to do on your honeymoon in Lisbon, Portugal.

-A great thing about honeymooning in Lisbon is there are many things to do, but you won’t feel the pressure to check off all the “must see” boxes, like you might feel in bigger European cities like Paris or London.
+A great thing about having your honeymoon in Lisbon is there are many things to do, but you won’t feel the pressure to check off all the “must see” boxes, like you might feel in bigger European cities like Paris or London.
 However, whether you enjoy historical landmarks, museums, beaches, or shopping, the Portuguese capital has something for you.

 See the Landmarks

-Other landmarks to visit include the Santa Justa Lift (Elevador de Santa Justa), a neo-gothic elevator in the city center.
+Make sure to stop by the Santa Justa Lift (Elevador de Santa Justa), a neo-gothic elevator in the city center.
 The elevator is located along R. do Ouro and connects the lower Baixa district with Largo do Carmo up above.

 There’s also Belém Tower (Torre de Belém), a UNESCO World Heritage Site at the mouth of the Tagus River.
 This famous tower, which was completed in the early 1500s, stands in the Belém area, a few kilometers outside the center of Lisbon.